dragoonzx/fibonacci_docker/README.md

-# Docker MySQL Node Sequelize React boilerplate project
+# Docker MySQL Node React fibonacci test

-This is a boilerplate Docker project that:
+With a help of Docker MySQL Node Sequelize React boilerplate project This is a boilerplate Docker project that:

 1. Starts a MySQL server container based on the [official image](https://hub.docker.com/_/mysql/),